Richard Turley (graphic designer)

 Richard Turley is an English creative director and graphic designer.
-He is the editorial director of Interview and the co-founder of Civilization magazine.
-Turley became well known for his work redesigning the visual strategies of Bloomberg Businessweek and MTV.
+He is the creative director of Life and the co-founder of Civilization magazine.
+Turley became well known for his work redesigning the visual strategies of Bloomberg Businessweek, MTV, and Interview.

 Early life and education

 Turley attended the Liverpool School of Art and Design where he graduated with a Bachelor of Arts.
 While at the University of Liverpool, he designed the university's student paper Shout.
 He is a member of Alliance Graphique Internationale.

 Career

 Turley worked at the marketing department of London-based newspaper The Guardian before moving to the creative department.
 Between 2003 and 2005, he worked with creative director Mark Porter as senior designer during a major redesign of The Guardian.
 He later served as the art director of G2, The Guardian's magazine with editors Kath Viner and Ian Katz.